rudrakabir/glowing-octo-couscous/content/Self Made Man - Norah Vincent.md

 It's interesting, the author says she first dressed as an old man, for halloween, when she was seven years old.
 So odd.
 It seems true of many artists, that their art seems to be echoes of their childhood.
 Her Mom was also an actor, who successfully played the part of (a woman playing a man)

-It's 1:56 Am on a friday morning and its raining outsside and Im really enjoying reading this book actually.
+It's 1:56 Am on a Friday morning and its raining outside and Im really enjoying reading this book actually.

 “Lacan wrote that love is giving something you don’t possess to someone who doesn’t exist”